 - vis: This parameter specifies the input visibility data.
 It is possible to image combined datasets by setting the vis parameter to a list of measurement sets.
 This list could include multiple measurement sets from an SB that contains multiple EBs, measurement sets from different 12-m configurations, or measurement sets from 7-m and 12-m observations.
 For more information on data combination, see Chapter 9.
 When combining measurement sets from antennas with different diameters, the parameter gridder='mosaic' must be set to derive the appropriate primary beam correction. - imsize: This sets the image size in pixels.
 The image size should be slightly larger than the area covered by the primary beam (or, more precisely, the area of the primary beam that is above the value set by pblimit, which has a default value of 0.2).
-The FWHM primary beam for the ALMA 12-m and 7-m is determined by the antenna diameter D and the observing wavelength $\lambda$ as given by the equation $FWHM = 1.13 \lambda/D$ .
-However, smaller image sizes are more practical to use when imaging sources that are small relative to the primary beam, such as individual point-like sources that are observed using long baseline configurations. - cell: The cell size, which is specified by this parameter, should be at least between 1/5 to 1/8 of the width of both axes of the synthesized beam to allow for proper sampling of the beam shape.
-See the CASA Guide on Continuum Imaging Parameters for mode details on cell and imsize parameters. - phasecenter: This sets the centre of the image produced by tclean.
-This parameter should be set when creating mosaics based on data with multiple pointings. - stokes: The default setting for this parameter is 'I ', which will image only intensity.
-Polarisation imaging is possible if the observations were conducted in full polarisation mode, in which case the parameters stokes= 'IQUV' (or a single Stokes parameter) and psfmode='clarkstokes' should be set.
+The FWHM primary beam for the ALMA 12-m and 7-m is determined by the antenna diameter D and the observing wavelength λ as given by the equation $FWHM = 1.13 \lambda/D$.
+However, smaller image sizes are more practical to use when imaging sources that are small relative to the primary beam, such as individual point-like sources that are observed using long baseline configurations.